The

 You don´t have to set the maximum number of columns or rows in the

-as it will grow automatically. -
+GridPaneas it will grow automatically. -

 The size of one column is automatically determined by the widest

-in order to get the layout you want.For more complex layouts it is a very good idea to draw the layout on a piece of paper and to draw all lines for the columns and rows.
+GridPane as it has to be considered for the column/row and the column span/row span of every single Node in order to get the layout you want.For more complex layouts it is a very good idea to draw the layout on a piece of paper and to draw all lines for the columns and rows.
 This will ease development because you can diretly see in which cell you have to put each

-and how many rows or columns they have to span.Lets have a look at the first simple example:
+Node and how many rows or columns they have to span.Lets have a look at the first simple example: